History of timekeeping devices: Shadow clocks and sundials

 The first devices used for measuring the position of the Sun were shadow clocks, which later developed into the sundial.
-The oldest of all known sundials dates back to c.
+The oldest known sundial dates back to c.
 1200 BC (during the 19th Dynasty), and was discovered in the Valley of the Kings in 2013.
 Obelisks could indicate whether it was morning or afternoon, as well as the summer and winter solstices.
 A kind of shadow clock was developed c.
 500 BC that was similar in shape to a bent T-square.
 It measured the passage of time by the shadow cast by its crossbar, and was oriented eastward in the mornings, and turned around at noon, so it could cast its shadow in the opposite direction.

 A sundial is referred to in the Bible, in 2 Kings 20:9–11, when Hezekiah, king of Judea during the 8th century BC, is recorded as being healed by the prophet Isaiah and asks for a sign that he would recover:

 A clay tablet from the late Babylonian period describes the lengths of shadows at different times of the year.
 The Babylonian writer Berossos (fl.
 3rd century BC) is credited by the Greeks with the invention of a hemispherical sundial hollowed out of stone; the path of the shadow was divided into 12 parts to mark the time.
 Greek sundials evolved to become highly sophisticated—Ptolemy's Analemma, written in the 2nd century AD, used an early form of trigonometry to derive the position of the Sun from data such as the hour of day and the geographical latitude.

-The Romans borrowed the idea of the sundial from the Greeks.
-The military commander Pliny the Elder recorded that the first sundial in Rome arrived in 264 BC, looted from Catania in Sicily; according to him, it gave the incorrect time for a century, until the markings and angle appropriate for Rome's latitude were used.
+The Romans inherited the sundial from the Greeks.
+The first sundial in Rome arrived in 264 BC, looted from Catania in Sicily.
+This sundial offered the innovation of the hours of the "horologium" throughout the day where before the Romans simply split the day into early morning and forenoon (mane and ante merididiem).
+Still, there were unexpected astronomical challenges; this clock gave the incorrect time for a century.
+This mistake was noticed only in 164 BC, when the Roman censor came to check and adjusted for the appropriate latitude.

 According to the German historian of astronomy Ernst Zinner, sundials were developed during the 13th century with scales that showed equal hours.
 The first based on polar time appeared in Germany c.
 1400; an alternative theory proposes that a Damascus sundial measuring in polar time can be dated to 1372.
 European treatises on sundial design appeared c.
 1500.

 An Egyptian method of determining the time during the night, used from at least 600 BC, was a type of plumb-line called a merkhet.
 A north–south meridian was created using two merkhets aligned with Polaris, the north pole star.
 The time was determined by observing particular stars as they crossed the meridian.

+The Jantar Mantar in Jaipur built in 1727 by Jai Singh II includes the Vrihat Samrat Yantra, 88 feet (27 m) tall sundial.
+It can tell local time to an accuracy of about two seconds.